 He is noticing that the different sides of our brain – called the left and right hemispheres – do different things when it comes to the human growth and development of infants.

 He is adding that a caretaker, often a mother, has an intimate relationship with their child.
 Her tiniest actions, intended and unintended, can have a large impact on the child’s evolving understanding of the world.
-In particular, it is these early influences that will shape the way a child’s will management the emotional landscape in which they will walk.
+You’ll see a stark reminder of this point in the YouTube extract on this page.
+In particular, it is these early influences that will shape the way a child will manage the emotional landscape in which they will walk.

 More importantly, he is inferring, not saying, that the caretaker’s influence is so profound it can still influence our thoughts and feelings throughout our lives.
 What he is not inferring is that the influence is there for life, and unchanging; that was the view of early researchers into child development.

-It is not the current view and Pamela Levin is put forward by me as having an interesting, and practical, view.
+It is not the current view; Pamela Levin’s view offers an interesting, and practical, alternative view.

 So, have I kept you with me?
 You may wish to ask what can be done if I was dealt a dodgy hand when my emotional intelligence was evolving?